Vestium-R/DynamicViewer/README.md

 # DynamicViewer

-**
-This is a module for displaying a dynamic picture in picture based on the battlemap that is being loaded.
-This module is intended to be used in conjunction with the Beneos Battlemaps but will support a variety of both animated and non-animated maps.**
+This is a module for displaying a dynamic picture in picture elements on a battlemap scene that is being loaded.
+This module is intended to be used in conjunction with the Beneos Battlemaps but will support a variety of both animated and non-animated maps.

-**For Animated maps:
+For Animated maps:
-**

 When moving to a battlemap it will check the conditions in the module setting - if the filename matches any of the conditions it will check for a matching "scene" file (a file that matches the exact name of the battlemap with _Scen in the file name.
 If it can find one it will do the following:

 Create a journal entry with the embedded scene video (depending on settings)